galenwilkerson/Functional-Percolation/README.md

 ---

+## Background & Motivation

+Percolation is one of the most fundamental processes in statistical physics and network science.
+It describes how large-scale connectivity emerges from local interactions when a system crosses a critical threshold.
+Below this threshold, components remain isolated; above it, long-range structure suddenly becomes possible.

+Percolation transitions are a universal form of symmetry breaking: a system shifts from fragmented, local behavior to coherent, system-spanning organization.
+Remarkably, this transition depends only on generic features like connectivity and interaction rules, not on microscopic details of the underlying substrate.
+As a result, percolation-like phenomena appear across physics, biology, and social systems.

+In networks with nonlinear or thresholded responses, percolation has an even deeper consequence: it enables *cascades* — spreading processes in which local activations propagate through the system.
+Duncan Watts (2002) showed that when connectivity exceeds a critical level, small perturbations can trigger global cascades in random networks, linking percolation theory directly to large-scale influence propagation.

+Earlier sociological work by Granovetter demonstrated that thresholded adoption rules can produce collective behavioral shifts, establishing cascades as a general mechanism of information diffusion and social coordination.

+What was not previously understood is that cascades do more than transmit signals.
+They can also *compute* structured input–output responses.

+Once cascades become system-spanning, networks are no longer just connected — they become capable of realizing diverse, nontrivial functional mappings between inputs and outputs.
+This marks a transition not only in structure, but in *function*.

+**Functional Percolation** refers to this higher-order phase transition: the point at which connectivity and thresholded propagation jointly enable persistent, discriminative information processing in networked systems.

+This project develops the theory, simulations, and measurements needed to study how functional organization emerges from cascades near percolation criticality.

+---

 ## The Three Papers (How They Fit Together)

 ### 1. *Spontaneous emergence of computation in network cascades* (Scientific Reports, 2022)